dudeperf3ct/dudeperf3ct.github.io/sensei/warren_buffett.md

 The triumphs in life are partly triumphs because you know that everything is not going to be triumph.

 I never hung up on mistakes.

+If you buy things you do not need, soon you will have to sell things you need.

+It takes 20 years to build a reputation and 20 minutes to ruin it.

+Great reputation is like virginity, it can preserved but not restored.

 Stories